JohnDuprey/CWCAutomateDiagnostics/README.md

 <img src="https://raw.githubusercontent.com/johnduprey/CWCAutomateDiagnostics/master/Promote.png" width="200" />

 ## Features
+- NEW - LTErrors.txt / agent.log file is returned in the diagnostic
+- NEW - /usr/local/ltechagent/ltupdate initiated from AutomateDiagnostics.py
-- NEW - Maintenance Mode - Disable diagnostics on GuestConnect event
+- Maintenance Mode - Disable diagnostics on GuestConnect event
 - Mac OS X/Linux Agent Reporting
 - Forces agent updates using Update-LTService
 - Verifies LTService and LTSVCmon services are running and set to Automatic.
 Will start services and set StartMode to Automatic.